ajloza/Micrograd.jl/README.md

  - basic NN
  - No dependencies.

 Why?
-With such a clear guide in python, switching languages seemed closer to creating something to aid my understanding.
+With such a clear guide in python, switching languages seemed closer to creating something.
 >"What I cannot create, I do not understand"
 \- RPF